wying15/ga_data_sprint/README.md

 **Introduction**

-This project is a collaborative effort of five teammates - Wanying, Jaeden, Denzil, Jim, Jeremiah - during a 4-day data sprint as part off the General Assembly Data Analyst Bootcamp! 💻
+This project is a collaborative effort of five teammates - Wanying, Jaeden, Denzil, Jim, Jeremiah - during a 4-day data sprint as part of the General Assembly Data Analyst Bootcamp! 💻

 **Modelling**